Learning-based Multi-agent Race Strategies in Formula 1: Multi-agent extension

 \section{Multi-agent extension}

 In this section, we describe the generation of multiple agents for the \textit{battle arena}.
-A self-play training scheme is employed, and a ranking system is introduced to assess and order agents' performance.
+A ranking system is introduced to assess and order agents' performance, and the agents are trained employing a custom self-play training scheme.